stgonzales/stgonzales/README.md

 #### I'm a Web Developer 👨🏾‍💻, who is passionate about programming.
 I'm also a father and husband 👨‍👩‍👧‍👧

 - 🏗️ I’m currently working on Web Apps for my portfolio
-- 📚 I’m currently learning JavaScript and TypeScript.
+- 📚 I’m focusing on React/NextJs and TypeScript.
 - 💬 I like to talk about 💻tech, 🔭space, 🎮games, 🛠️diY

 [twitter]: https://twitter.com/stepwillians